sankethgadadinni/claude-agent-sdk-openai/readme.md

-# Claude Agent SDK + LiteLLM Bridge
+# Claude Code Agent SDK + LiteLLM Bridge

 This repo shows how to run the Claude Agent SDK against Azure OpenAI (and optionally Gemini) adapters that are fronted by a single LiteLLM proxy.
 The SDK talks to LiteLLM through Anthropic-compatible environment variables, while LiteLLM fans requests out to whichever backend models you configure.